 More work for sellers

-Amazon Direct Fulfillment does involve more work for sellers than the FBA program, as Amazon Direct Fulfillment requires a vendor to fulfill and ship orders themselves.
+Amazon Direct Fulfilment does involve more work for sellers than the FBA program, as Amazon Direct Fulfilment requires a vendor to fulfil and ship orders themselves.

 Consider carefully whether you have the workforce and resources to efficiently handle storage, picking, packing, and shipping on top of managing your inventory and/or other channels you may sell through.